Seongho-Cho12/LPAdaIN/README.md

-# pytorch-AdaIN
+# LPAdaIN

-This is an unofficial pytorch implementation of a paper, Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization [Huang+, ICCV2017].
+This is an unofficial pytorch implementation of a paper, LPAdaIN: Light Progressive Attention Adaptive Instance Normalization Model for Style Transfer [Zhu Q+, Electronics 2022](https://www.mdpi.com/2079-9292/11/18/2929).
-I'm really grateful to the [original implementation](https://github.com/xunhuang1995/AdaIN-style) in Torch by the authors, which is very useful.
+I'm really grateful to the [AdaIN code](https://github.com/naoto0804/pytorch-AdaIN), which is the base code of this repository.

 ![Results](results.png)

 ## Requirements
-Please install requirements by `pip install -r requirements.txt`
+Please install requirements by `pip install -r requirements.txt` **To utilize GPU for training**, you need to install `torch` and `torchvision` manually, ensuring they match your GPU version.

-- Python 3.5+
+- Python 3.12
-- PyTorch 0.4+
+- PyTorch 2.4+
 - TorchVision
 - Pillow

 (optional, for training)
 - tqdm
 - TensorboardX
+- torch with cuda
+- torchvision with cuda

 ## Usage

 ### Download models
-Download decoder.pth / vgg_normalized.pth from [release](https://github.com/naoto0804/pytorch-AdaIN/releases/tag/v0.0.0) and put them under `models/`.
+Download `model` from [google drive](https://drive.google.com/drive/folders/1chV_jOLh6qbUfOzhnfwQbh44GAkxFl4R?usp=sharing) and put them under main directory.

 ### Test
 Use `--content` and `--style` to provide the respective path to the content and style image.